Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 +++
+author = "Joe Johnston"
-date = "2019-07-28"
+date = 2019-07-28T00:00:00Z
-title = "5 Recent Examples Of Modern Web Application Design (2021)" description = "We have debated for many hours to present you with 5 recent examples of modern web application design.
-Please use these designs as inspiration for your next web app." author = "Joe Johnston" images = ["/web-app-ideas/dashboard-web-app.jpg"] draft ="false"
+description = "We have debated for many hours to present you with 5 recent examples of modern web application design.
+Please use these designs as inspiration for your next web app." images = ["/web-app-ideas/dashboard-web-app.jpg"] title = "5 Recent Examples Of Modern Web Application Design (2022)"

 +++
 {{< figure src="/web-app-ideas/dashboard-web-app.jpg" alt="The CEO Dashboard Web App" >}}

 Every once in a while, I'll come across examples of web application design that really draw me in.
 I've listed these web applications below and ranked them from 5 - 1.